saw235/saw235.github.io/fpgaimagefilter.md

 The three images below shows the implementation behind the sliding window image filtering method.

-The first image shows the simplified idea of the entire process, whereas the second image shows the implementation of sliding window.
-You can see in this image that the 9 pixel data shifted in with their serialized form forms a 3x3 window.
+The first image shows the simplified idea of the entire process, whereas the second image shows the implementation of the sliding window in actualty.

+You can see in this image that the 9 pixel data shifted in forms a 3x3 window.
 When implementing this, I included the FIFO as part of the window component so that the whole thing consist of only two components: the top part and the bottom part.

 #### Filtering using a sliding 3x3 kernel
 ![Filtering Overview](/img/project_img/Pg2_Filtering Overview.jpg){:class="imgfilterdiagrams"}